eadevries/tetris-web/README.md

 ## Features to be Added:

-- Preview of next block
+-   ~~Preview of next block~~ - Added April 4, 2019.
 -   Pause functionality
 -   Autopause on window losing focus
 -   Many improvements to page appearence and theme
 -   (Potentially) optional sound/music